NohamR/RMHook-Win/README.md

 ```

 ## Configuration

-When you pair the app the first time, the in-app browser will open `my.remarkable.com` to fetch a one-time pairing code, close the browser and enter the code from `rmfakecloud` direclty into the app prompt.
+When you pair the app the first time, the in-app browser will open `my.remarkable.com` to fetch a one-time pairing code, close the browser and enter the code from `rmfakecloud` directly into the app prompt.

 Config path:
 ```text
 %LOCALAPPDATA%\RMHook\config.json
 ```

 The config is loaded on app startup and changes require a restart to take effect.
 It specifies the host and port for redirecting reMarkable cloud traffic.

 Example config: